Caldass/all-in-one-sales/README.md

 True.
 The median gross revenue of the insiders cluster is only 276.48 % higher than all the median gross revenue.

-## Deploy Model to Production
+## Deploying Model to Production
 In this step, I automated the process of predicting new customers clusters using Amazon Web Services RDS, EC2 and Storage services.

 Through S3, I was able to store the initial data that would be consumed throughout the other steps performed in the cloud project.

 Through RDS, I was able to create a MySQL database in order to keep historical and current data regarding the e-commerce's customers.

-Through EC2, I was able to create an Ubuntu server in which I used papermill and cronjob in order to periodically execute the transformation and modeling regarding the customers of the e-commerce, then, the output of the modelling would be inserted into the MySQL(RDS) database.
+Through EC2, I was able to create an Ubuntu server in which I used papermill and cronjob in order to periodically execute the transformation and modeling regarding the customers of the e-commerce, then, the output of the modeling would be inserted into the MySQL(RDS) database.

 The output of the full process would be through a visualization tool such as Tableau or Metabase which would allow one to consume, present and analyze the data from the MySQL database.

 Here's a glance at the full schema created in this process:

 ![alt text](https://github.com/Caldass/all-in-one-sales/blob/master/img/deploy.png "Deploy Structure")